Blindfold (1928 film)

-Blindfold is a 1928 American drama film directed by Charles Klein and written by Ewart Adamson, Robert Horwood and William Kernell.
+Blindfold is a 1928 American synchronized sound drama film directed by Charles Klein and written by Ewart Adamson, Robert Horwood and William Kernell.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film movietone process.
 The film stars Lois Moran, George O'Brien, Maria Alba, Earle Foxe, Don Terry and Fritz Feld.
 The film was released on December 9, 1928, by Fox Film Corporation.
 It was based on a story by Charles Francis Coe.